-Under the guidance of the LADO, Police or Children's Services, parents and carers should be informed of the allegation at the first opportunity if they are not already aware of the allegation.
+Under the guidance of the LADO (England), Social Work Services (Scotland), Police, or Children's Services, parents and carers should be informed of the allegation at the first opportunity if they are not already aware of it.

-The Designated Safeguarding Officer, or an individual nominated by them, will take responsibility for keeping parents/carers and the camper informed of the process during and after.
+The Designated Safeguarding Officer, or an individual nominated by them, will take responsibility for keeping parents/carers and the camper informed of the process during and after the investigation.